 About Santa Maria degli Angeli e dei Martiri

 Though centuries had passed since the fall of the Roman Empire, the massive Baths of Diocletian were still standing in the 16th century.
-Taking advantage of the huge structural shell, the new Christian basilica was built inside the great hall and frigidarium.
-It was to be the last great work of Michelangelo, who began the project in 1563 but died in 1564, before its completion by Jacopo Lo Duca, a pupil of Michelangelo’s.
+Taking advantage of the huge structural shell which faced the sun, the new Christian basilica was built inside the great hall and frigidarium.
+Dedicated to Christian martyrs known and unknown, using the baths as a foundation also provided an ironic and fitting reminder of early Christian persecution by the Romans.

-The sheer scale of the build is not only impressive in its own right, but also gives a good indication of the size of the original baths, of which this is only one part.
+The sheer scale of the build is not only impressive in its own right, but also gives a good indication of the size of the original baths, of which the basilica is only one part.
 Those looking to find a more unaltered view of the original baths should visit the nearby Aula Ottagona.

 Getting to Santa Maria degli Angeli e dei Martiri

 The basilica is easily reached on foot at the busy intersection of Piazza della Repubblica, or by Rome’s public transport: catch the metro to Repubblica – Teatro dell-Opera only 4 minutes walk away, or to Termini only 6 minutes walk away.